RedisJSON/RedisJSON/README.md

 3. [TYPES.md](TYPES.md) - Describes the API for creating new data structures inside Redis modules, copied from the Redis repo.

+4. [BLOCK.md](BLOCK.md) - Describes the API for blocking a client while performing asynchronous tasks on a separate thread.

 # Quick Start Guide